marthinwurer/ConnectedRISC/README.md

 # ConnectedRisc
-Eventual goal: Watch our ted talk on our own machine.
+Eventual goal: Watch our own TED talk on our own machine.